 Mark glanced up.
 Not a cloud in the sky.

-“Let’s try something,” he said, lowering himself onto the grass between Chad’s legs.
+“Let’s try something,” he said, settling between Chad’s legs.
 “Three colors—the sky, your tighty-whities, and that tan.”

 Chad laughed.
 “My mom always said never leave the house without clean underwear.”